 Finding out you have epilepsy can be hard.
 You may not be able to do some of the things you used to take for granted (such as driving a car).
 Epilepsy is also a disease that can be hard to treat for some people, especially at first.
 You may need to try many different types of medicines before you find one that works just right.
 All of these things may make you feel sad or angry.
 It may help you to talk to a psychologist or counselor if you are feeling bad about having epilepsy.

 Epilepsy does not cause and is not a form of mental illness.
 And in general it does not affect your ability to think and learn.
-Most people with epilepsy have normal intelligence.
-Children with epilepsy may have a hard time performing in school, but this is usually not the result of below-normal intelligence.
-Frequent absence seizures , for instance, may explain why a child seems to "zone out" or not pay attention during class.
+Most people with epilepsy have average intelligence.
+Children with epilepsy may have a hard time performing in school, but this is usually not the result of below-average intelligence.
+Frequent absence seizures, for instance, may explain why a child seems to "zone out" or not pay attention during class.
 Some medicines used to control seizures may affect a child's ability to stay focused at school.

-A few, rare childhood epilepsy syndromes are exceptions to this in that they are typically associated with reduced intelligence, delayed physical and mental development, and other problems.
-These include infantile spasms (West syndrome) , Lennox-Gastaut syndrome , and Rasmussen syndrome , among others.
-Tests, such as neuropsychological tests , can help your doctor find out if a problem in the brain is affecting your child's ability to reason, concentrate, solve problems, or remember.
+A few, rare childhood epilepsy syndromes are exceptions to this in that they are typically associated with below-average intelligence, delayed physical and mental development, and other problems.
+These include infantile spasms (West syndrome), Lennox-Gastaut syndrome, and Rasmussen syndrome, among others.
+Tests, such as neuropsychological tests, can help your doctor find out if a problem in the brain is affecting your child's ability to reason, concentrate, solve problems, or remember.

 Epileptic seizures themselves usually cause no harm—the danger lies in where you are or what you are doing when the seizure occurs.
 There is always a risk of head injury, broken bones, and other injuries from falling or from drowning if you are swimming or bathing at the time of the seizure.
 It can be dangerous to be operating machinery or driving when you have a seizure.
 You cannot swallow your tongue during seizures.
 But you can choke on food, vomit, or an object in your mouth.